InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

     this._mid(node.right)
   }
 }
-// Postorder can be used in the case that you need to operate the child node first and then the root
+// Postorder traversal can be used in the case that you want to
+// operate the child node first and then the parent node
-// first left, then right and the root comes last backTraversal() {
+// first left, then right and the root is last backTraversal() {
   this._back(this.root)
 }